bn-l/ghost-cursor-play/README.md

 <img src="https://media2.giphy.com/media/26ufp2LYURTvL5PRS/giphy.gif" width="100" align="right">

-Generate realistic, human-like mouse movement data between coordinates or navigate between elements with puppeteer like the definitely-not-robot you are.
+Generate realistic, human-like mouse movement data between coordinates or navigate between elements with playwright like the definitely-not-robot you are.

 > Oh yeah?
 Could a robot do _**this?**_